Vyral/base-template/_posts/2018-11-06-what-not-to-do-a-lesson-from-bad-real-estate-photos.md

 {% include pullquote.html %}

-I always tell my sellers that you should always want to make sure the home speaks to as many buyers as possible.The sound of one tree falling is always going to be louder than a thousand trees growing, so eliminate those things that may turn people off and focus on things that will appeal to more people.
+I always tell my sellers that you should always want to make sure the home speaks to as many buyers as possible.
+The sound of one tree falling is always going to be louder than a thousand trees growing, so eliminate those things that may turn people off and focus on things that will appeal to more people.

 If you have any questions on home staging or about how to make your home appeal to a wider audience, please feel free to reach out to me.